Tasarinan/LevelupBrowserAI/README.md

 ## 🔧 Usage

 1. Select any text on a webpage
-2. A LightUp popup will appear
+2. A LevelUpBrowserAI popup will appear
 3. Get instant AI-powered insights
 4. Ask follow-up questions for deeper understanding

 ## Keyboard Shortcuts

-LightUp supports keyboard shortcuts for quick mode switching:
+LevelUpBrowserAI supports keyboard shortcuts for quick mode switching:

 - `Ctrl+Shift+Z`: Switch to Explain mode
 - `Ctrl+Shift+S`: Switch to Summarize mode
 - `Ctrl+Shift+A`: Switch to Analyze mode
 - `Ctrl+Shift+T`: Switch to Translate mode
 - `Ctrl+Shift+F` / `Command+Shift+F`: Open popup in Free mode (floating, sidebar, or centered based on your settings)
-- `Ctrl+Shift+X`: Toggle LightUp on/off
+- `Ctrl+Shift+X`: Toggle LevelUpBrowserAI on/off
 - `Ctrl+Shift+R`: Toggle Radically Focus mode
 - `Ctrl+Shift+D`: Toggle Light/Dark theme

-After setting the mode via shortcut, simply select any text and LightUp will appear with your chosen mode.
+After setting the mode via shortcut, simply select any text and LevelUpBrowserAI will appear with your chosen mode.

 ## Switching Modes

 You can switch modes in two ways:
 1. Using keyboard shortcuts (see above)
-2. Clicking the LightUp icon in the toolbar to manually select a mode
+2. Clicking the LevelUpBrowserAI icon in the toolbar to manually select a mode

 This allows you to easily toggle between explaining, summarizing, analyzing, and translating text as per your needs.

-## 🛠️ Developer Guide: Setting Up LightUp with Plasmo Framework
+## 🛠️ Developer Guide: Setting Up LevelUpBrowserAI with Plasmo Framework

 ### Prerequisites